A school teaches in three ways: by what it teaches, by how it teaches and by the kind of place it is

 In this area of the website you can find information about school governors, support staff and some specialist teaching staff too.
 For information on children's class teachers and teaching assistants please see the Classes.

-Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCE Understanding Dyslexia, PQSI
+Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCert Understanding Dyslexia, PQSI

-Ms Stewart is subject leader for Art and Music and is qualified as a lead for safeguarding.
+Ms Stewart is subject leader for Art and Music and is a qualified leader for safeguarding.

 Catriona studied Design for Communication Media at Manchester Polytechnic.
 Prior to teaching, she has worked as a graphic designer / illustrator for museums in Cheshire, a fresco restorer in Italy, an illustrator at The British Museum, architectural technician, bar person, shop assistant and cleaner.

-Catriona has worked for CWAC as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
+Catriona has worked for CW&C as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
 She trained to inspect schools for Ofsted and did some additional work in school inspection.
-She represents humanists and people with secular world views on the CWAC standing advisory committee for the teaching of RE (SACRE).
+She represented humanists on the CWAC standing advisory committee for the teaching of RE (SACRE) until 2021.
 In March 2019 Catriona joined the board of trustees for the Sir John Brunner Foundation.
-She has one daughter, also a teacher, and lives in Northwich.
+She chairs the local Northwich Education Partnership, NEP.
+She has one daughter, an Art teacher in London, and lives in Northwich.

-Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENCo Award, NPQH
+Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENDCo Award, NPQH

-Mrs Rutter-Brown, our SENCo and Inclusion leader is also the designated lead for safeguarding.
+Mrs Rutter-Brown, our Inclusion leader is also our designated lead for safeguarding.

 Lisa has been with us since 2004 when she joined us as out first Reception teacher.
 She has worked for the Local Authority as a leading subject leader for Mathematics, where she supported Mathematics leaders across Cheshire.
 As deputy head, as well as leading and supporting staff at Kingsmead, Mrs Rutter-Brown was seconded to a school facing additional challenges.

-She has two daughters who both attend Kingsmead Primary.
+She has two daughters who have both attended Kingsmead Primary, one now at Leftwich High.